How a Blow Dry Bar can Help Grow your Salon Business

 As a salon owner, if you can capture this essence and make it your objective you could really maximise your earning potential.
 I’m not talking open 24/7 365, but as cited earlier, people want convenience.
 Doing the regular 9-5 just doesn’t cut it in our industry.
 If sanctioned within your salon, it can really add some considerable weight to your profits.

 Evening and weekends are our calling, and taking this concept on board in your salon could assist in a loaded column for these times.

 Just as a foot note on this point; it is worth observing that this is plausibly a location based privilege, and perhaps won’t work as well in more rural areas.
 Large town and city based salons may see the benefits with more commuters and a higher foot fall at these times.

-Now back to business – It is a business model that works for one sure fire reason; people can’t blow dry their own hair as well as us!
-I have clients say to me virtually daily, ‘I won’t ever get my hair to look like this when I do it’.
-And for that reason alone this approach works.
+It is a business model that works for one sure fire reason; people can’t blow dry their own hair as well as a professional.
+In my experience clients often say ‘I won’t ever get my hair to look like this when I do it’.
+That reasoning alone highlights why this approach works so well.

-You will do well to advise clients to ‘book their look’ ahead of time, as availability is not guaranteed as with all our services.
-However having some availability on the day if feasible, bodes well for those last minute.coms (We all have them!)
+It is worth advising clients to ‘book their look’ ahead of time, because availability is not guaranteed – as is often the case with all our services.
+However having some availability on the day, if feasible, bodes well for those last minute bookings because of an impromptu event.